 SAT Test Prep Classes

-At Lexington Prep School, we pride ourselves in offering programs that go beyond “teaching to the test.”
+At Lexington Prep School, we pride ourselves in offering SAT Test Prep classes that go beyond “teaching to the test.”

 Our staff and facilities offer our students comfort, convenience and care, helping them make the most of their educational opportunity.
-We make studies fun with engaging academic activities, such as vocabulary games and tournaments, and balanced with weekend activities such as talent shows, college campus visits, trips to the amusement park and local shopping venues, and an end-of-program graduation ceremony.
+Our facilities are located in beautiful Lexington, MA and only 35 minutes from Boston, one of the top cities in the U.S. In addition, we make studies fun with engaging academic activities, such as vocabulary games and tournaments.
+We also balance this rigorous preparation for the SAT with weekend activities such as talent shows, college campus visits, trips to the amusement park and local shopping venues, and an end-of-program graduation ceremony.